 Data backup

-Regularly backing up data stored in the SaaS solution to prevent data loss and facilitate recovery in case of emergencies or system failures.
+How frequently is data backed up, and what recovery protocols are in place to prevent data loss and facilitate recovery in case of emergencies or system failures?

 Disaster recovery

-Implementing strategies and plans to restore the SaaS solution and recover data in the event of a disaster or major disruption.
+What strategies do they have to restore services and recover data in the event of a system failure or disaster?

 Business continuity